single battery garage refurbishment Stratford before

 New System X Battery Garage Interpost and downpipe

-System Battery Garages Top right R1
+New System X Battery Garages Top right R1

 The aluminium downpipe/post will not block easily, unlike the interpost pipes of earlier models.
-In fact the new post/pipe has about three times the capacity of the original Marley design or the System “B” Type .Debris drops out of the pipe and is easily brushed away.
+In fact the new post/pipe has about three times the capacity of the original Marley design or the System “B” Type.
+Debris drops out of the pipe and is easily brushed away.

 System Battery Garages Downpipe and seal